How technology can help overcome test anxiety

 Sometimes it takes a challenge to bring out the best in us.

-When Serena Williams set foot on the court at the Australian Open of 2017, she knew that victory would see her surpass Stephie Graff’s long-standing record of 22 grand slam titles.
+When Serena Williams stepped onto court at the 2017 Australian Open, she knew that victory would see her surpass Stephie Graff’s long-standing record of 22 grand slam titles.
 In a white-dominated sport, such an achievement by a black athlete would signal a major triumph for talent and hard work, a showcase for the power of the individual to rise above others’ expectations of them.

-Bearing the pressure of this, and battling the brutal heat of the Australian summer, Williams breezed through the tournament, brushing aside rivals without losing so much as a single set.
+Bearing the pressure of this, and battling the brutal heat of the Australian summer, Williams breezed through the tournament, brushing aside rivals without losing a single set.

 Of course, great athletes are highly adept at channeling the nervous energy that such pressure generates.
 They spend years learning to use the body’s flight or fight response to their advantage.